 V = A + BV’ , (5)

-where the linear and angular coefficients A and B were determined empirically for different smax values from protein SAXS data.
+where the coefficients A and B are determined empirically for different smax values from simulated protein SAXS data.
 Given the look-up table with A and B values, one can find these coefficients corresponding to the experimental smax and obtain a more accurate prediction for the MW.